axwilliamson-godaddy/2024-Docker-Bootcamp/README.md

 1:M 26 Jun 2024 20:22:22.313 * Ready to accept connections tcp
 ```

+The logs will be different depending on the container being used, but here we see that these logs are coming from Redis and it is ready to accept connections.

 ### Store data in Redis

+Redis is a key-value cache, so it allows for very quick reads and writes.
+Let's store some data in Redis.

 Read the following command like:
 > docker Execute interactive (-i) with a real shell (-t) redis (container name) redis-cli (command to run inside container) SET myname Andrew (arguments for the command ie. redis-cli)